Senior Resources » 10 Easy, Stimulating Activities for Seniors With Memory Loss

 Advertisement.

 Speaking of nostalgia, scrapbooks are practically nostalgia in a small, leather-bound form.
-What better way to fight memory loss and promote mental acuity than through some scrapbooks?
-If you don’t have any scrapbooks pre-made, then make one!
-The best type of scrapbook is one that includes key memories, and pictures, and preserves your family’s special moments for future generations.
-Leaf through old photos and try to recall all the stories attached to them.
-Even pieces of fabric may help you recall a memory that you might’ve forgotten.
-It doesn’t have to be super fancy.
-After all, the most valuable part of a scrapbook is all the memories it holds.
+What better way to fight memory loss than through some scrapbooks?
+If you don’t have any scrapbooks, then make one!
+Leaf through old photos and try to recall all the memories attached to them.
+Even pieces of fabric may help you remember a memory that you might’ve forgotten!

-Classic movies and TV shows can help spark memory recall, especially if you’ve seen them before.
-Great movies and TV can be enjoyed countless times.
-Who can forget classic I Love Lucy moments, like when she stuffs chocolate in her mouth or gets into an all-out-fruit war with a fellow grape-stomper?
-Or how about movies like the tear-jerking It’s a Wonderful Life or the irrepressibly charming Sound of Music?
+Classic movies and shows can help spark memory recall, especially if you’ve seen them before.
+Plus, older shows and movies are just better.
+Who can forget classic I Love Lucy moments, like when she stuffs chocolate in her mouth or gets into an all-out fruit war with a fellow grape-stomper?
+Or how about movies like It’s a Wonderful Life or Sound of Music?
 Whatever classic movie or TV show you decide to watch, we’re sure it’ll help you unlock some memories and put a smile on your face!

 10. Socializing